OpenSisma/opensisma.github.io/Documentation.md

 - we used the international license CC BY-SA 4.0: a copyleft based license that allows the users to share and modify the content with the conditicions of attribution and sharing under the same license.

-- we inserted our e-mail adresses in order to give the possiibility to the user of contacting , easily and tempestivly,to ask for clarification, to make requests and so on.
+- we inserted our e-mail addresses in order to give the possiibility to the user of contacting , easily and tempestivly,to ask for clarification, to make requests and so on.

 - our goal would be to expand the project both in terms of geographical area, both in terms of data from other datasets that we could connect with ours and involve in the analysis.